danx-uoft/Social-Media-and-Fake-News-in-the-2016-Election_reproduction-project/README.md

 - cannot commit and push
 - cnanot knit to pdf due to tex?
 - remember to .RProect rather than point to local directory
+- a lot of stan functions cannot be knitted, figure out why